 Sultan Sir Abdul Samad ibni Almarhum Raja Abdullah was born in 1804 at Bukit Melawati in Selangor.
-He was coronated as the fourth Sultan of Selangor in 1857 after several disputes to choose the next Sultan.
+He was coronated as the fourth Sultan of Selangor in 1857 after several disputes tochoose the next Sultan.
 The third Sultan of Selangor, Sultan Muhammad Shah, died without appointing an heir.

+His time on the throne saw the only civil war in Selangor.
+But Sultan Abdul Samad managed to control the situation with his patience.
 Sultan Abdul Samad interacted openly with his people as observers noted that he mingled by chatting in local markets, while taking his daily walks.

 After a number of piracy attacks took place in Selangor, Andrew Clarke assigned Frank Swettenham as a live-in advisor to Sultan Abdul Samad in August 1874.
 Sultan Abdul Samad accepted James Guthrie Davidson as the first British Resident of Selangor in 1875.
 In October the same year, Sultan Abdul Samad sent a letter to Andrew Clarke requesting for Selangor to be placed under the British protectorate.
 This marked the start of British involvement in Selangor state affairs.